Inflation returns to growth in Italy, rising to 8.3% in April. It also accelerates in the Eurozone (to 7%) - Breaking Latest News

 According to data collected and released by the European statistics office, in April food, tobacco and alcohol were confirmed as the main component driving the inflation trend, although the increase in prices in the sector dropped to 13.6% compared to 15.5% in March.
 Non-energy industrial goods follow (6.2%, compared to 6.6% in March), and services (5.2%, compared to 5.1% in March).
 On the other hand, a trend reversal for energy prices, which rose again in April, recording 2.5% compared to -0.9% in the previous month.

-As far as the price trend in Italy is concerned, the setback in the inflation recovery phase is mainly due to the new acceleration of Energy Goods, whose trend, despite the 0.8% drop on a quarterly basis, reflects an unfavorable base effect with last year (-5.8% in April 2022).
-In the food sector – underlines Istat -, the prices of processed products, as well as those of unprocessed goods, show an attenuation of their growth on an annual basis, which contributes to the stabilization of core inflation (stopped at +6, 3%).
+As regards the price trend in Italy, Istat explained that the setback in the inflation recovery phase is mainly due to the new acceleration of Energy Goods, whose trend, despite the 0.8 % on a quarterly basis, discounting an unfavorable base effect with last year (-5.8% quarterly in April 2022).
+In the food sector – continued the statistical agency -, the prices of processed products, as well as those of non-processed goods, show an attenuation of their growth on an annual basis, which contributes to the stabilization of core inflation (stops at + 6.3%).
 Finally, the decrease on a trend basis in the prices of the “shopping cart” is accentuated, which in April stood at +12.1%.